Dental Implants – New York, NY

 As the only tooth replacement treatment to recreate the entire structure from the root up, dental implants offer exceptional benefits not possible with any other option, including:

 A titanium implant post is surgically placed into the jaw to serve as a new root.
-An abutment is placed on the post to connect your restoration, which will match your natural teeth to blend in when you smile.
+An abutment is placed on the post to connect your dental crown, which will match your natural teeth to blend in when you smile.

 Missing Multiple Teeth

 Two or more consecutive missing teeth can be replaced with an implant-supported bridge.
-1-2 dental implants anchor the bridge to your jawbone to leave healthy teeth untouched.
+One or two dental implants anchor the bridge to your jawbone to leave healthy teeth untouched.

 Missing All Teeth

-4 to 10 dental implants secure your denture to your jawbone, permanently eliminating any slipping or irritation.
-You’ll regain as much as 70% of your natural biting force.
+A small number of dental implants (usually between four and eight) can secure a full denture in place, permanently eliminating any slipping or irritation.
+You’ll also regain the majority of your biting force.

 Understanding the Cost of Dental Implants

-There isn’t a set fee for dental implants in Lenox Hill because the cost is determined by your specific treatment plan, such as the number of teeth you’re treating.
+There isn’t a set cost of dental implants in Lenox Hill because the price is determined by your specific treatment plan, such as the number of teeth you’re treating.
 We’ll provide you with a custom estimate during your initial consultation and discuss your options to keep your new smile affordable, like using your dental insurance.

 Dental Implant FAQs